-Ask your doctor how long to wait before having sex again.
+Ask your healthcare provider how long to wait before having sex again.
 Remember: You must use another form of birth control until you’re completely sterile.

-Call your doctor if you notice any of the following after surgery:
+Call your healthcare provider if you notice any of the following after surgery:

 A large black-and-blue area, or a growing lump

 Vasectomy doesn’t change your sexual function.
 So when you start having sex again, it should feel the same as before.
 A vasectomy also shouldn’t affect your relationship with your partner.
 It’s important to remember, though, that you won’t become sterile right away.
 It will take time before you can have sex without the need for birth control.

 Until you’re sterile: After a vasectomy, some active sperm still remain in your semen.
 It will take time and many ejaculations before the sperm are completely gone.
 During this period, you must use another birth control method to prevent pregnancy.
 To make sure no sperm are left in your semen, you’ll need to have 1 or more semen exams about 6 to 8 weeks after your procedure.
 You usually collect a semen sample at home and bring it to a lab.
 The sample is then checked under a microscope.
 You’re sterile only when these samples show no evidence of sperm.
 Ask your healthcare provider if more follow-up is needed.

 After you’re sterile: After your healthcare provider tells you you’re sterile, you no longer need to use any form of birth control.
 You’re free to have sex without the fear of unwanted pregnancy.
 But a vasectomy does not protect you from sexually transmitted infections (STIs).
 If you have more than 1 sex partner, practice safer sex by using condoms.

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.